 Minimum a coat or shirt with long sleeves, long trousers (ankle length), and shoes at the competitor's discretion (except nailed shoes) are required.
 Coat and trousers may be replaced by a one-piece-suit.

-At World and Continental Championships competitors must wear competition dress, which allows identifying the nationality easily (e.g. identical colour or lettering).
+Competitors must wear competition dress, which allows identifying the nationality easily (e.g. identical colour or lettering).